Kursatkeskin96/Kursatkeskin96/README.md

 # Hi there, I'm Kursat 👋

-I am currently learning JavaScript.
-My goal is to start my career as a Jr. React Developer.
-I strive to grow and learn something new every day in order to reach my objective.
+"Welcome to my GitHub profile!

+I am a self-taught front-end developer with a passion for creating dynamic and engaging user experiences.
+My expertise lies in HTML, CSS, and JavaScript, and I am currently expanding my skills in React JS.
+My goal is to become a proficient front-end developer and to continue learning new technologies and techniques to improve my skills.

+On my profile, you'll find a variety of projects that showcase my development abilities and my passion for creating clean, efficient code.
+Feel free to take a look around and leave any feedback or suggestions.
+I am open to any opportunity to learn and improve my skills.

+Thank you for visiting my profile, and I look forward to connecting with other developers in the industry."

 <img align="left" width="47%" src="https://github-readme-stats.vercel.app/api?username=Kursatkeskin96&show_icons=true&theme=radical" />